 Hootsuite is dedicated to ensuring that the way we conduct our business reflects our values and our belief that everyone should be treated with dignity and mutual respect in an environment that is free from harassment and discrimination.
 We are committed to practices that combat modern slavery and human trafficking, and to working with and encouraging any suppliers to uphold the principles in this statement.

 Hootsuite is a leading social media management platform which integrates social media sites such as Twitter, Facebook and Instagram.
-Hootsuite allows its 15+ million users worldwide to amongst other things, manage their social media from a single dashboard.
+Hootsuite allows its users to, amongst other things, manage their social media from a single dashboard.

 Hootsuite Inc. is the ultimate parent company of Hootsuite and is headquartered in Vancouver, Canada.
-We operate and have subsidiaries all over the world, including UK based Hootsuite Media UK Limited.
+We operate and have subsidiaries all over the world, including UK-based Hootsuite Media UK Limited and UberVu Limited.

 We are committed to maintaining a fair and ethical workplace for all our staff, free of bullying, harassment, discrimination and violence.
 We prohibit the use of all forms of forced labour and any form of human trafficking.